kevin-tofu/scikit-topt/paper/paper.md

 * They are not packaged properly or depend on outdated software, making installation and usage difficult.
 * They are not designed as standard experimental platforms, making it hard to compare algorithms across different parameters and case studies.

-Scikit-Topt avoids these issues by not including compiled code and depending only on Scipy[@Virtanen2020], a widely used and stable Python library, making packaging and installation straightforward.
+Scikit-Topt avoids these issues by not including compiled code and depending only on SciPy [@Virtanen2020], a widely used and stable Python library, making packaging and installation straightforward.
-For finite element matrix assembly, it uses Scikit-FEM[@skfem], which also contains no compiled components.
+For finite element matrix assembly, it uses Scikit-fem [@skfem], which also contains no compiled components.

-Furthermore, Scikit-Topt visualizes parameter transitions and material density evolution through Matplotlib[@Hunter2007] and PyVista[@Sullivan2019].
+Furthermore, Scikit-Topt visualizes parameter transitions and material density evolution through Matplotlib [@Hunter2007] and PyVista [@Sullivan2019].

 Scikit-Topt implements topology optimization algorithms based on the density method, and currently supports the following features: